LaZar00/KimeraCS/doc/readme.txt

 CTRL+Up/Down	->	Rotate alpha with keyboard
 CTRL+Left/Right	->	Rotate beta with keyboard
 DELETE			->	Remove selected bone/piece
+Double-click Left Button on Texture -> Open Texture Coordinates(UVs) Viewer (if there is texture active)

 == PEditor only
 +/-			->	More/Less Brightness of the colors
 R 			->	Reset Brightness of the colors
-CTRL+Home	->	Reset Plane
+H           ->  You can Hide/Show the selected group CTRL+Home	->	Reset Plane
 SHIFT+Left Mouse Click	->	Gets polygon color and sets in palette (this only works in "Paint Polygon" feature)